In 2020, the world saw the detrimental impacts of Covid-19, which brought changes to the world of travel and put business travelers at risk.

 While business travel is seen as an exciting perk, employees often neglect their health and fall sick while on a business trip.
 They must work long hours and get accustomed to hectic schedules while traveling, which can impact their health immensely.
 And when their health is impacted, achieving business travel goals becomes difficult.

-Some health risks associated with international corporate travel are:
+Some health-related international corporate travel risks are:

 Jet lag is a common issue for employees traveling long distances, particularly across multiple time zones.
 Symptoms can include fatigue, insomnia, and disorientation.